What's the time in Switzerland?

 The current time in Switzerland is 6:12 AM.
 This seemingly simple question gets a bit more complex in the country of watchmaking.

 Our Spanish writer Sylvia researched this question many years ago when she first moved to Switzerland.
 Here's what she found out:

-"It has been just three weeks since I have left Madrid and moved to Zurich (I am truly Newly Swissed!), so I am still in a state of mind where even the smallest thing is new, surprising, beautiful and sometimes complicated to me.
+"It has been just three weeks since I left Madrid and moved to Zurich (I am truly Newly Swissed!), so I am still in a state of mind where even the most minor thing is new, surprising, beautiful, and sometimes complicated to me.

 Telling time in Switzerland

 The first thing that astonished me about Switzerland was the public transportation punctuality.
 I come from a place where "the train arrives at 13:15" means that you can expect the arrival between 13:10 and 13:20.